 Health Benefits of Bell Peppers for Dogs

 Surprisingly, bell peppers are very healthy for dogs.
-They are a rich source of Vitamin A, C, and E, and have a vast amount of antioxidants.
+They are a rich source of vitamins A, C, and E, and have a vast amount of antioxidants.

 Well, all types or colors of bell peppers contain the basic vitamins and nutrients that are much beneficial for your dog’s health.
 But the red bell pepper has the highest amount of multivitamins and nutrients among other colors and it is an ideal food for your dog’s immune system.